 Following completion of her studies, Ms. Stormer then successfully obtained a number of successful roles including Washington Occupational Therapy Association’s State Mental Health Liaison and later First Board Development Chairperson for the Occupational Therapy Association of Oregon.
 She was selected as the Woman of the Year from the National Association of Professional Women, in 2014 for her accomplishments while working in home health.
 She is also a published author of several articles in ergonomics and work injury management.

-Currently, Ms. Stormer works as a permanent employee of Industrial Therapy Solutions.
-In addition, Ms. Stormer has been spotlighted on CUTV News Radio for her noteworthy achievements in Occupational Therapy.
+Ms. Stormer has been spotlighted on CUTV News Radio for her noteworthy achievements in Occupational Therapy.

 Looking to the future, Ms. Stormer hopes to continue with all her professional and personal endeavors, as well as exploring new opportunities to mentor others and continue opportunities as public speaker.